 The use of a combined RF/GNSS antenna is NOT recommended.
-This solution can generate extremely poor GNSS reception.
-Furthermore, the combination of antennas requires an additional diplexer, which adds significant power loss in the RF path.
+This solution can generate an extremely poor GNSS reception.
+In addition, the combination of antennas requires an additional diplexer, which adds significant power loss in the RF path.

 7.5.2.
 Linear and Patch GNSS Antenna